Disaster recovery for businesses with a Document Management System

 - As a minimum, scan and back up documents to another site.

 - Create policies that ensure all company records are protected.

 - Create a team that would address these issues.

 Protect your data from disasters with a document management system

 As part of your disaster recovery plan, it is essential to protect your business documents to ensure business continuity no matter what happens.

-Paper can be easily destroyed and can be prone to accelerated aging if not stored properly in a disaster-proof, termite free storage with a stable temperature and with the right amount of moisture.
-By storing and maintaining their own physical data, businesses can have a hard time bouncing back after disaster hits as critical information that can keep the business functioning despite other damages are impossible to retrieve.
+Paper can be easily destroyed and can be prone to accelerated aging if not stored properly in disaster-proof, termite-free storage with a stable temperature and with the right amount of moisture.
+By storing and maintaining their own physical data, businesses can have a hard time bouncing back after a disaster hits as critical information that can keep the business functioning despite other damages that are impossible to retrieve.

 For easier web access across the authorized employees, a cloud-based document management system has to be considered.
-It is safer, faster, cheaper, and smarter as it offers an off-site disaster recovery, which you cannot get from an on-premise storage.
-The business is future proof, and could keep running again.
+It is safer, faster, cheaper, and smarter as it offers an off-site disaster recovery, which you cannot get from on-premise storage.
+The business is future-proof and could keep running again.

-Success in business can be attributed by proactive decisions of the people running it.
-To ensure resilience despite these natural and man-made occurences, document scanning and storage of files to a Document Management System must be part of the disaster recovery plan of every business, no matter how big or small it is.
-The disaster recovery processes has to be carefully put together and must be tested to determine if it will work when the real thing takes place.
+Business success can be attributed to the proactive decisions of the people running it.
+To ensure resilience despite these natural and man-made occurrences, document scanning and storage of files in a Document Management System must be part of the disaster recovery plan of every business, no matter how big or small it is.
+The disaster recovery processes have to be carefully put together and must be tested to determine if they will work when the real thing takes place.

 Archive One is a document management system (DMS) designed to help companies easily classify, store, secure, and retrieve essential company documents needed for retention and audits.
 With our partners' help, we provide an end-to-end document management solution from scanning to document storage at a highly competitive price.